Ayman-Talat/Ocaml-chatbot/README.md

 ## Acknowledgments

-- The Al Gamel team (Ayman, Sajed, MK, and Haytham) the developers of the chatbot.
+- The Al Gamel team (Ayman Talat, Sajed Samer, Mahmoud Khaled, and Mohamed Haytham) the developers of the chatbot.